-Any employee who is sick and cannot report to work for a scheduled shift must notify his/her Unit Supervisor as soon as possible prior to the beginning of the shift.
+Any employee who is sick and cannot report to work for a scheduled shift must notify his/her Unit Supervisor by contacting the scheduling office.
+(Contact info p.3)

 Residence staff: If your scheduled shift starts prior to 9:00 am, please contact the Saugeen Supervisors (519 661-3782) as well as your own Unit Supervisor.